alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 # bookCollapseSection = true
 # Uncomment to hide this page from the navigation menu
 # bookHidden = false
-# Uncomment to exlude this page from the search
+# Uncomment to exclude this page from the search
 # bookSearchExclude = true
 ---